tuck1s/sparkypmtatracking/README.md

 you should see `PONG`.

 ## NGINX
 This can be used to protect your open/click tracking server.
-The [example config file]() in this project uses the following Nginx features:
+The [example config file](etc/nginx/conf/server_example.conf) in this project uses the following Nginx features/modules:
 - http-ssl
 - http-v2
 - headers-more

-### NGINX Yum/EPEL/Webtatic install on Amazon Linux
+### NGINX yum/EPEL/webtatic install on Amazon Linux
-If you have access to the EPEL and Webtatic repos, you can use a `yum` based install to get Nginx with those features.
+If you have access to the EPEL and Webtatic repos on your platform, you can use `yum`-based install to get Nginx with added modules:
 ```
 sudo yum update -y
 sudo amazon-linux-extras install epel